How to Remove Google Reviews

 - Google does not have a simple “delete Google review” option for inappropriate reviews.

-- Reporting a review does not guarantee removal.
+- Reporting a review does not guarantee it will be removed.

-- Google reviews are not removed unless they violate policies.
+- Google reviews are not removed unless they actually violate policy.

-- Patience is important as the Google review removal process can take time.
+- Patience is important as the removal process can take time.

 Google’s review guidelines are in place to ensure that reviews on Google Business Profiles are authentic, relevant, and respectful.
 Understanding these guidelines can help you effectively leverage them when flagging inappropriate reviews.